wooferzfg/wwrando/README.md

 Allows you to customize Link, but casual outfits will only be seen before getting the tunic or during New Game+

 You can toggle the following on/off:
-* Swift sail replaces sail
+* Swift Sail replaces Sail
 * Instant text boxes
 * Faster block moving
 * Faster grapple hook